-Our creme brulee recipes come by way of Provence where Chef Jean-Marc Larue showed us how to make this classic French dessert.
+Our crême brûlée recipe comes by way of Provence, where Chef Jean-Marc Larue in Avignon taught us how to make this classic French dessert.
 It was his idea to infuse the cream with lavender for a distinctive Provençal taste.
-You can try that variation if you have lavender available, but the basic creme brulee recipe is equally delicous.
+You can try that variation if you have lavender available, but the basic crême brûlée recipe is equally delicious.

 Although you can experiment using half milk and half cream, the texture will not have the richness of a Paris bistro classic.
-Since this really is a special occasion French dessert, we recommend using only real (heavy) cream — it's the only thing that will result in the authentic dessert.
+Since this really is a special-occasion French dessert, we recommend using only real (heavy) cream — it's the only thing that will result in the authentic dessert.

 Preheat oven to 275° F